top of page

 Although I am a writer and avid reader I am heavily inspired by film, notably:

-Dead Calm, No Country for Old Men, The Silence of the Lambs, Raiders of the Lost Ark, The Shawshank Redemption, Sorcerer, Carlito's Way, Thief, The Shining, Jaws, Scarface, Heat, Miami Vice, The Godfather, The Godfather Part II, Palmetto, Night Moves, Blood Simple, China Moon, True Romance, Blue Ruin, Reservoir Dogs, The Deep, Body Heat, Into the Blue, The Treasure of the Sierra Madre, L.A.
-Confidential, Dirty Harry, Key Largo, Chinatown, Bad Lieutenant . . .
+Dead Calm, Key Largo, No Country for Old Men, Carlito's Way, Thief, Heat, The Godfather, The Godfather Part II, Palmetto, Fargo, Night Moves, The Big Heat, Blood Simple, White Lightning, The Third Man, Scarface, The Silence of the Lambs, Manhunter, Body Heat, Raiders of the Lost Ark, The Shawshank Redemption, True Romance, Blue Ruin, Miami Vice, Reservoir Dogs, The Deep, The Treasure of the Sierra Madre, L.A.
+Confidential, Rolling Thunder, Dirty Harry, Chinatown, Cold in July, Bad Lieutenant.

 What does your typical writing day look like?

 Unless I'm traveling, I keep a somewhat structured daily routine.
-I work in the mornings—either writing, editing, or outlining—for about 5 or 6 hours.
-After lunch I like to spend time outside, get in a workout, dip in the pool, or head out on the water.
-Most days I will come back in the late afternoon for 2 to 3 hours to review the morning’s writing or work on plot outlines.
-Again, working concurrently like this I can complete a novel a year.
+I work first thing in the morning for about 5 hours—either writing, editing, or outlining.
+Most days I will come back in the late afternoon for 2 or 3 hours to work on research and outlines for upcoming books, building out the series.

 Are you a plotter or pantser?

-I'm definitely a hardcore plotter—all the way!
-I have a novel fully outlined before I begin writing.
+I’m definitely a hardcore plotter—I have a novel fully outlined before I begin writing.
+That said, a book truly comes into its own during the writing process.

 What do you like to do when you’re not writing?